-Today, the technical background necessary for a mechatronic engineer to design an automated machine, component, or process is very different from that of 30 years ago.
+Today, the technical background necessary for a mechatronic engineer to design an automated machine, component, or process is very different from what it was thirty years ago.

 The underlying difference is the availability of embedded computers used to control such machines.
-Where much functionality earlier on was placed in mechanics, using complicated linkages and cams to coordinate motion, today functionality has shifted to electronics, controlling small actuators, e.g. a car engine, which today is packed with electronic control features.
+Previously, much functionality was placed in mechanics, using complicated linkages and cams to coordinate motion, but today functionality has shifted to electronics controlling small actuators such as car engines that today are packed with electronic control features.

-Optimal design of these new multi-disciplinary systems not only requires from the mechatronic engineer that he or she needs to have knowledge of proper mechanical design principles, but also embedded computer control hardware and software sensors in order to measure variables of interests and actuation technologies.
+Optimal design of these new multidisciplinary systems requires knowledge of proper mechanical design principles, and embedded computer control hardware and software sensors in order to measure variables of interest and actuation technologies.
 This study programme gives you this knowledge.

 - How can we design and control wind turbine systems?